IshanHegde/panopticon/README.md

 # Usage

-Note that the timer will always measure the time in nanosecond resolution.
-The resolution passed below is just for how the results are displayed.

 ```c
 // This will initialize the global timer that will print time in Milliseconds and use a Wall time clock